Four

 Spend

-higher performing show or just use this trade show marketing
+performing show or just use this trade show marketing money on another

 None

-of trade show marketing.
-You will however do better by demanding
+show marketing.
+You will however do better by demanding a better

 |